Thinking about a move after retirement? You're not alone. According to a recent Transamerica Center for Retirement Studies survey, almost

 Is downsizing your home in retirement right for you?
 Five questions to ask yourself

-If weighing the financial benefits and challenges feels overwhelming, start with these five questions to determine if and when it makes sense to
+If weighing the financial benefits and challenges feels overwhelming, start with these five questions to determine if and when it makes sense to downsize for retirement:

 1. What is the equity in my current home?